06/07/2018 03:49 PM

 If you’re still unsure whether traditional or contemporary fencing is a better fit for you, visit our blog. – Traditional vs. Contemporary fencing: which is right for your garden?

-One of the latest garden trends for 2018 is unquestionably the ‘green wall’, which involves creating a structure either through a fence panel or a trellis run and encouraging climbing plants to blossom.
+One of the most popular garden trends for 2018 was unquestionably the ‘green wall’, which involves creating a structure either within a fence panel or a trellis run and encouraging climbing plants to blossom.
+We've found that people still frequently ask us which climbing plants are best for fencing, so we've included our helpful blog.
 A native flower wall not only looks beautiful, but it will encourage wildlife into the garden.
 The best climbing plants for fencing that will also encourage wildlife are Honeysuckle, Ivy, Star Jasmine and Clematis.
 When considering where to create a flower wall it’s important to take into consideration which areas of your garden receive the most sun and which receive the most shade, this will then depend on which types of plants can be grown in which areas in order for them to flourish.
 For more information on this, visit our guest blog post from DIY gardener Clive Harris. – The best climbing plants for fencing.

 Understanding fence panel heights and widths can often be a daunting prospect and one you most definitely won’t want to get wrong, due to the cost and time it takes to manufacture.
 The standard height of a fence can be up to 6ft, anything higher will require planning permission.
-The maximum height of Jackson’s fence panels is 1.83m; this allows space for a gravel board to be inserted at the bottom of the panel in contact with the ground.
-The Jacksons 25 year guarantee is not applicable if a gravel board is not used.
+The maximum height of our fence panels is 1.83m; this allows space for a gravel board to be inserted at the bottom of the panel in contact with the ground.
 For front garden fencing different rules apply, the height of the fence cannot exceed 4ft if next to a road used by vehicles or a footpath.
-For more information on fence panel heights and widths and to view our handy conversion table visit our blog.
+For more information on fence panel heights and widths and to view our handy conversion table click here.